-The CMTS MUST set the Identifier field of a BPKM response message to exactly match the Identifier field of the BPKM Request message to which the CMTS is responding.
-The CMTS MUST set the Identifier field in TEK Invalid messages, which are not sent in response to BPKM requests, to zero.
-The CMTS MUST set the Identifier field in unsolicited Authorization Invalid messages to zero.
+The CMTS MUST set the Identifier field of a BPKM response message to exactly match the Identifier field of the BPKM Request message to which the CMTS is responding.\ The CMTS MUST set the Identifier field in TEK Invalid messages, which are not sent in response to BPKM requests, to zero.\ The CMTS MUST set the Identifier field in unsolicited Authorization Invalid messages to zero.

-On receipt of a BPKM response message, the CM MUST associate the message with a particular state machine (the Authorization state machine in the case of Authorization Replies, Authorization Rejects and Authorization Invalids; a particular TEK state machine in the case of Key Replies, Key Rejects and TEK Invalids, using the SAID attribute in the BPKM response message; a particular SA Mapping state machine in the case of SA Map Replies and SA Map Rejects6).
+On receipt of a BPKM response message, the CM MUST associate the message with a particular state machine (the Authorization state machine in the case of Authorization Replies, Authorization Rejects and Authorization Invalids; a particular TEK state machine in the case of Key Replies, Key Rejects and TEK Invalids, using the SAID attribute in the BPKM response message; a particular SA Mapping state machine in the case of SA Map Replies and SA Map Rejects).

-The CM MAY keep track of the Identifier of a pending Authorization Request.
-The CM MAY silently discard Authorization Replies and Authorization Rejects whose Identifier fields do not match those of pending requests.
+The CM MAY keep track of the Identifier of a pending Authorization Request.- The CM MAY silently discard Authorization Replies and Authorization Rejects whose Identifier fields do not match those of pending requests.

-The CM MAY keep track of the Identifier of a pending Key Request.
-The CM MAY silently discard Key Replies and Key Rejects whose Identifier fields do not match those of pending requests.
+The CM MAY keep track of the Identifier of a pending Key Request.\ The CM MAY silently discard Key Replies and Key Rejects whose Identifier fields do not match those of pending requests.\

-The CM MAY keep track of the Identifier of a pending SA Map Request.
-The CM MAY silently discard SA Map Replies and SA Map Rejects whose Identifier fields do not match those of pending requests.
+The CM MAY keep track of the Identifier of a pending SA Map Request.\ The CM MAY silently discard SA Map Replies and SA Map Rejects whose Identifier fields do not match those of pending requests.\

 The Length field is two octets.
 It indicates the length of the Attribute fields, in octets.
 The value of the Length field does not include the length of the Code, Identifier and Length fields.
-If the packet contains more octets than indicated by the value of the Length field, the CMTS MUST ignore the additional octets.
-If the packet is shorter than indicated by the value of the Length field, the CMTS SHOULD silently discard it.
-If the packet contains more octets than indicated by the value of the Length field, the CMTS SHOULD silently discard it.
-If the packet contains more octets than indicated by the value of the Length field, the CM MUST ignore the additional octets.
-If the packet is shorter than indicated by the value of the Length field, the CM MUST ignore the additional octets.
-If the packet is shorter than indicated by the value of the Length field, the CM SHOULD silently discard it.
-The CMTS MUST set the value of the Length field to be in the range [0, 1490].
-The CM MUST set the value of the range [0, 1490].
+If the packet contains more octets than indicated by the value of the Length field, the CMTS MUST ignore the additional octets.= If the packet is shorter than indicated by the value of the Length field, the CMTS SHOULD silently discard it.= If the packet contains more octets than indicated by the value of the Length field, the CMTS SHOULD silently discard it.= If the packet is shorter than indicated by the value of the Length field, the CM MUST ignore the additional octets.= If the packet is shorter than indicated by the value of the Length field, the CM SHOULD silently discard it.= The CMTS MUST set the value of the Length field to be in the range [0, 1490].= The CM MUST set the value of the range [0, 1490].